-Although neither the Uniform Standards of Professional Appraisal Practice nor the Appraisal Institute Code of Professional Ethics requires the use of written engagement contracts, using a written agreement to set out the details of an assignment is a sound business practice.
+Although neither the Uniform Standards of Professional Appraisal Practice nor the Appraisal Institute Code of Professional Ethics requires the use of written engagement agreements, using a written agreement to set out the details of an assignment is a sound business practice.

 A written agreement:

-Optional Clauses (Word DOC version)*
+Appraisal Services Agreement (Word DOC version)*

-Payment Options (PDF version)
+Engagement Letter (PDF version)*

-Payment Options (Word DOC version)
+Engagement Letter (Word DOC version)*

-Cover Letter (Word DOC version)
+Terms and Conditions (Word DOC version)*

 Explanatory Materials and Instructions